chinnupriyan/ETH-Avax-inter-2nd/README.md

-# ETH-PROOF INTERMEDIATE Starter with Next.js and Hardhat
+# ETH-PROOF Intermediate Starter with Next.js and Hardhat

-This starter kit provides a foundational setup for developing Ethereum decentralized applications (DApps) using Next.js for the front-end and Hardhat for Ethereum smart contract development.
-It includes a basic Solidity contract and a React front-end setup for blockchain interaction via ethers.js.
+Welcome to the ETH-PROOF Intermediate Starter kit, a robust setup for Ethereum decentralized application (DApp) development using Next.js for the front-end and Hardhat for smart contract development.
+This template includes a basic Solidity contract and a React-based front-end setup leveraging ethers.js for blockchain interaction.

-## Setup Instructions
+## Getting Started

-To get this project up and running on your local environment, follow these steps:
+Follow these steps to set up the project on your local environment:

 1. **Clone the Repository:**